danirod/cartero/README.md

 compatible with any REST, SOAP or XML-RPC API and it supports multiple request methods as well as attaching body payloads to compatible requests.

-Features:
+**Features:**

-* Loads and saves to plain Git-friendly TOML files, so that you can own your data.
+- Loads and saves to plain Git-friendly TOML files, so that you can own your data.
-* Customization and modification of the request headers and body payloads.
+- Customization and modification of the request headers and body payloads.
-* Variable binding for API keys and other secret information.
+- Variable binding for API keys and other secret information.

-## Motivation
+**Motivation:**

 This project exists because there aren't many native graphical HTTP testing applications / graphical alternatives to cURL that are fully free software, and